Will Hill: College career

 Hill accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer's Florida Gators football team from 2008 to 2010.
 As a free safety and special teams contributor, he was chosen to be on the 2008 SEC Football All-Freshman Team.
 Hill compiled 48 tackles and two interceptions as a freshman for the Gators.
 He recorded the first tackle of the 2009 BCS Championship Game, in which the Gators defeated the Oklahoma Sooners by a score of 24–14.

 Professional career

-Hill was not selected in the 2011 NFL Draft.
-Hill later signed with the Arizona Rattlers of the Arena Football League (AFL).
+Hill was not selected in the 2011 NFL draft.

 New York Giants

 On May 14, 2012, Hill was signed by the New York Giants.
 He was eventually activated to their active roster.
 On June 2, 2014, Hill was waived by the Giants.

 Baltimore Ravens

 It was reported on July 25, 2014 that the Baltimore Ravens signed Hill after former Giants teammate Aaron Ross was injured in training camp and lost for the entire 2014 season.
 On November 24, 2014, in Week 12 against the New Orleans Saints, Hill intercepted quarterback Drew Brees and returned it 44 yards for a touchdown.
 The Ravens won 34–27.

 On August 27, 2015, the Ravens signed him to a two-year contract extension worth roughly $7 million.
 On November 30, 2015, in Week 12, Hill recovered a potential game-winning field goal blocked by defensive end Brent Urban as time expired and returned it for a game-winning touchdown against the Cleveland Browns.
 Hill was named the AFC Special Teams Player of the Week in recognition of his successful performance.

 On March 16, 2016, the Ravens released Hill upon learning that he had failed a drug test and would be suspended ten games.